sybrew/the-seo-framework/readme.txt

 = 3.0.4 - ??? =

+**Notice for developers, a filter removal:**

+* The `get_the_archive_title` filter is a WordPress filter, and it's used for theming, but not for metadata.
+* Because it's used for theming, it may expect HTML.
+Therefore, this is something TSF shouldn't use, yet we did.
+* We could've "simply" stripped all HTML tags, but that would be patching rather than fixing (adding code debt).
+* So, if you've used the filter before to adjust archive titles in TSF, consider replacing it with `the_seo_framework_generated_archive_title`.

+**Detailed log:**

 * **Added:**
 	* WPML translation editor support.
 Thanks [Vuk](https://github.com/vukvukovich)!
+	/
+	* TODO Focus extension support additions.
 * **Improved:**
 	/
 	* TODO On slow networks, the in-post SEO settings tabs are correctly switched on-load when necessary.
 	* TODO State that authorized presence options don't affect social/open graph settings.
 * **Fixed:**
-	* On IE, Edge, and Firefox, inpost navigational texts no longer align to the top on adjacent-item overflow; instead, they're now vertically centered.
+	* On IE, Edge, and Firefox, in-post navigational texts no longer align to the top on adjacent-item overflow; instead, they're now vertically centered.
 	* When the sitemap `lastmod` option is disabled, no more PHP notices will appear when debugging is enabled.
-		* This didn't affect the output logic, so without debugging all was somewhat good.
+		* This didn't affect the output logic, so without debugging there we no issues.
+	* Auto generated term titles no longer show used HTML.
 	/
 	* TODO Title example tag no longer escapes HTML when it shouldn't.
 See https://github.com/sybrew/the-seo-framework/issues/265#issuecomment-367153351.
+	* TODO The pixel counters now use the correct font and weight.
+The pixel counter had an error margin of around 3%.

 * **For developers:**
 	* **Improved:**